ethmarks/ethmarks/README.md

 - email me at [ethmarks.dev@gmail.com](mailto:ethmarks.dev@gmail.com) (I love getting emails, so please say hi!)
-- ping or DM me on slack if you know me there
+- ping me on slack if you know me there